 Walking Grades and Example Walks

-Please note not all grades are available on all walks, occasionally A walks are combined.
+Please note not all grades are available on all walks.
 Also guidelines are for guidance only - if there is more ascent then leaders tend to shorten the distance.

 Example summer walk - Red Tarn, Pike o’ Blisco, Three Shires Stone and Blea Tarn from Langdale (10 miles, 2500 ft).